bjornrommel/steinkauz/project/position_time/Readme.md

 ## Installation

-The software is written in C++ according to the ISO C++20 Standard.
-It requires the [Eigen](https://eigen.tuxfamily.org) and [pybind11](https://github.com/pybind/pybind11) libraries as well as a [Python 3.10](https://www.python.org) installation with the [matplotlib](https://matplotlib.org/) library.
-And it is tested with VisualStudio 2022 only; Specifically, do not use "debug" mode with VisualStudio: pybind11 calling matplotlib fails when closing the interpreter.
+The software is written in C++ according to the ISO C++20 Standard, with the graphics written in Python 3.
+So, obviously, it requires a working C++ and [Python 3](https://www.python.org) environment.
+Furthermore, it specifically requires the [Eigen directory](https://eigen.tuxfamily.org) as well as the [matplotlib](https://matplotlib.org/) and [pybind11](https://github.com/pybind/pybind11) modules.
+And it is tested with VisualStudio 2022 only; however, do not use "debug" mode with VisualStudio: pybind11 calling matplotlib fails when closing the interpreter.

 Admittedly, this software is work in progress.
 Specifically, the use of pingers is not yet implemented.